OpenLabsHQ/.github/README.md

 # .github
-Default Files for the OpenLabsX organization on GitHub
+Default Files for the OpenLabs organization on GitHub